mittalsharad/coivd19/README.md

 # covid19
-Prediction of Covid 19 cases using FBProphet.
+Time series Prediction of Covid-19 cases using FBProphet.